BailFacile/laravel-challenge/README.md

 Every time a Document is saved, a PDF of the view should be generated and stored in a user specific folder.
 We suggest using [Browsershot](https://github.com/spatie/browsershot) or [Laravel DomPDF](https://github.com/barryvdh/laravel-dompdf).

+## 🧪 How to proceed

+- Start from a [clean Laravel app](https://laravel.com/docs/8.x/installation) (or your framework of choice) and follow the instructions below.

+- Your code should be as clean as possible, tested and use Laravel conventions/building blocks.

+- We are not testing your front-end skills here, so skip the views and focus on bulding models, API routes, middlewares, CLI commands, etc..

+- You are free (and even encouraged) to use third-party packages if relevant.
+If you do, you should explain in your notes why you think each specific package is the best available one for the job.

+- **Your submission should include migrations and seeders with fake data (for users and documents) and existing data (document types provided above).**

+- **Please attach a read mefile with any relevant comments, instructions, explanations to your final submission.**